-The development site and surrounding land is significantly degraded in many parts with reduced ecological value (Cardno, 2006).
+The development site and surrounding land is significantly degraded in many parts with reduced ecological value (Cardno, 2007d).
 The Northeast Business Park development will revegetate significant areas with local native plant species.
-The proponent has signed a "Heads of Agreement" document that will offset every hectare of vegetation removed with 2.5 hectares of restored vegetation (i.e. a ratio of 2.5 to 1).
+The proponent has signed a "Heads of Agreement" document to offset 40.24ha of vegetation against the 10.73ha area of relevant vegetation to be cleared (Greening Australia Queensland, 2008).
 The landscape masterplan (Place Planning and Design, 2007) involves the use of tree species of food value to local flora, such as koala eucalypt species and casuarina and allocasurina of value to black cockatoos, as part of an extensive suite of endemic flora to create revegetated areas of significant value to native fauna.
-Buffers will be revegetated along the river, boundaries and sport and recreation areas to create corridors of natural vegetation for wildlife transit.
+Buffers will be revegetated along the river, boundaries and sport and recreation areas to create corridors of natural vegetation for wildlife transit (Place Planning and Design, 2007).

 Given the well-documented degraded nature of much of the existing terrestrial site and the extensive plans for the revegetation works with endemic species it is considered the likelihood of the creation of terrestrial habitats is almost certain (expected to occur).
-The site is relatively isolated from other areas of vegetation of value for terrestrial species and is considered to have limited potential as an ecological corridor (Cardno, 2006).
+The site is relatively isolated from other areas of vegetation of value for terrestrial species and is considered to have limited potential as an ecological corridor (Cardno, 2007d).
 It is also relatively small compared to remnant natural areas in the region.
 However, it is likely to be able to support populations of some important species (e.g. Tusked Frog) and provide value to flying species (e.g. Grey-headed flying fox) and as such the consequence of the revegetation is considered to be minor (possibly detectible, but minimal change to structure and function), despite being maintained over the long term.